-Last year, my dad opened my eyes to a pretty simple theory about prices, and that a lower price will typically return.
+Last year, my dad opened my eyes to a pretty simple theory about prices, and that lower prices will typically return.

 Learning The Lesson